forumone/component-based-theming/README.md

   grunt gessoBuild
 ```

-Once Pattern Lab and all assets have been processed you can activate the theme if it has not already been done for you and then simply refresh your browser and the theme will display properly.
+Once Pattern Lab and all assets have been processed, activate the Gesso theme (if its not already active) and then refresh your browser and the theme will display properly.

-If you are familiar with Configuration management in Drupal you can also perform the following command line steps within the terminal to ensure any database changes are synched up properly:
+If you are familiar with configuration management in Drupal you can also run the following commands to ensure any database changes are synched up properly:

 ```
   cd /web
   drush cim -y
 ```

-Finally to have a complete snapshot of lesson two prior to checking out the next lesson you can also perform a database import using the `pwc.sql` file located in the `/db/` folder.
+Finally, to have a complete snapshot of this lesson prior to checking out the next lesson you can also perform a database import using the `pwc.sql` file located in the `/db/` folder.

 ## Lesson Three: Building Components
-In this lesson we will be reviewing a design and walk thru identifying the components that make up the page and discuss how they can be created and managed using Pattern Lab.
+In this lesson we will be reviewing a design, identifying the components that make up the page, and discussing how those components can be created and managed using Pattern Lab.

-Each folder we will be working in contains a readme that walks thru the steps involved in creating a component, layout, template or page.
+Each folder we will be working in contains a readme that details the steps involved in creating the particular component, layout, template or page.

-There is also a lessons folder that contains the completed project folders for this section that you can refer to or use to complete the project.
+There is also a **lessons** folder that contains the final versions of the files we will be creating and working with that you can refer to or use to complete the project.

 **Topics covered**